Fighting For Fair Parenting-Time

 - The mental and physical health of parents and the child

 - Whether either parent is open to allowing the child frequent, meaningful and continuing contact with the other parent

 - Whether there are reports of violence or child abuse in the family

 - Whether coercion or duress were involved in obtaining a decision-making or parenting-time agreement

 - Whether either parent has been convicted of false reporting of child abuse or neglect

 Question: Do You Really Need A Lawyer?

-I also assist with modifications to parenting plans so the courts are made aware of significant changes, including relocation.
+We also assist with modifications to parenting plans so the courts are made aware of significant changes, including relocation.